Monday, February 24, 2014

 AKHTAR MOHI UD DIN , A CRAFTY SHORT STORY WRITER FROM KASHMIR

-Even after my transfer and promotion from Lal chowk branch , I met Akhtar Mohi ud din in some functions .
-I saw him three or four times last being possibly in 1988.
-Thereafter , the tragic events in the Kashmir valley made things altogether different.
-We had to leave Kashmir due to the armed militancy.
-The struggle for survival in the heat and dust of the plains of the country put art and iterature into non priority zone for sometime .
-And then one day in 2001, when I was posted in Amritsar city , I came to know about his death from a Newspaper .
-Kashmiri language shall not get another crafty story writer like Akhtar Mohi ud din .
+Even after transfer and promotion from the Amira Kadal branch, this author met Akhtar Mohi ud din in some functions. three or four times last being possibly in 1988.
+Thereafter, the tragic events in the Kashmir valley made things altogether different.
+We had to leave Kashmir due to widespread terrorism.
+The struggle for survival in the heat and dust of the plains of the country put art and literature into the non-priority zone for some time.
+And then one day in 2001, when I was posted in Amritsar city, we came to know about his death from a newspaper.
+Kashmiri language shall not get another crafty story writer like Akhtar Mohi ud din.

 Creative Commons LicenseCHINAR SHADE by Autarmota is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 India License.